DeepSpace2/StyleFrame/docs/api_documentation.rst

    :styler_obj: (Styler) A `Styler` object.
    :style_header=False: (bool) If True, the column(s) header will also be styled.
    :use_default_formats=True: (bool) If True, the default formats for date and times will be used.
-   :width=None: (int | float) If provided, the new width for the specified columns.
+   :width=None: (None | int | float) If provided, the new width for the specified columns.
 :returns: self

 apply_headers_style